 Lewisburg’s population of nearly 4,000 has unparalleled access to an amazing variety of outdoor and recreational adventures.
 The Greenbrier River Trail stretches over 78 miles where users can go hiking, biking, horseback riding and cross-country skiing and provides river access for fishing, kayaking, and canoeing.
 Ready for an unusual adventure?
 Take a self-guided tour through the Lost World Caverns, another of Lewisburg’s National Natural Landmarks.
 Additional recreational opportunities include golf, caving, whitewater rafting, historic tours and unique shopping options.

 Four distinctive seasons give Lewisburg residents a variety of stunning environments throughout the year.
 Bright green summers are followed by the autumn color splendor; delicate snow fall of winter and the flowering array of colors in spring are welcomed with enthusiasm.

 Living in Lewisburg is a welcome change from the ordinary to the extraordinary.

-Looking for property for sale in Lewisburg, WV?
+Looking for Lewisburg, WV real estate?
 Search our local listings database for access to listings in Lewisburg and surrounding areas.
 Whether you want to buy or sell Lewisburg real estate, you can browse through properties or find a wide variety of real estate resources available on this website.